|Bookshelf Home | Contents | Index | PDF|

 These codes follow conventions used by Microsoft, where the first two letters represent a two-letter language code from ISO Standard 639, and the third letter can be used to differentiate the countries where this language is used.
 Multiple entries can represent different countries that use variants of the same language (for example, PTG for Portuguese - Portugal, and PTB for Portuguese - Brazil).

 When you create language records for an unshipped language, use the language code names published by Microsoft.
 For example, the language code defined for Norwegian, a language that is not shipped for Siebel Business Applications, is NOR.

 Two parameters, Language Code and (optionally) OM - Resource Language Code, are used to specify how an application uses languages.
 For more information, see About Parameters for Language and Locale.

-For example, if you create a Norwegian (NOR) language record, then Norwegian-speaking users may use an existing locale, such as for Sweden, or may require using a locale for Norway in order to specify settings such as dialing code, date formatting, and so on.
+For example, if you create a Norwegian (NOR) language record, then Norwegian-speaking users might use an existing locale, such as for Sweden, or might require using a locale for Norway in order to specify settings such as dialing code, date formatting, and so on.
 In some cases, time zones will differ between locales.

 When creating a locale, copying an existing locale for which some of the same settings apply will make data entry easier.
 After you create a new locale, create translation records to provide the name for the locale for all of the languages that you are using.